mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 number one priority.
 And yet he also said that it's really helping a lot because you know, you have this focus, you have this dedication and it's not like a distraction on the side that nobody was ready to take on.
-So when I looked at your LinkedIn profile, I not only saw, you know, where you're working at right now, but I also saw a list of things that you're doing.
+So when I looked at your LinkedIn profile, I not only saw you know, where you're working at right now, but I also saw a list of things that you're doing.
 Outside of work or, you know, partially at work or whatnot.
 Right.
 So you are also an egghead instructor.
 And if I remember correctly, you said like you